DimitriGianna/PyBer_Analysis/README.md

 This analysis examined data collected by PyBer, a Python based ride-sharing app to determine how ride-sharing data differs between city type.
 Two different data sets were merged to create a dataframe that contained all the necessary information.
 The summary of the data obtained will be submiitted to decision-makers at Pyber to enhance the service.

 ## Results
 A summary dataframe was generated which shows that rural locations have the lowest total fares but the highest average fares per ride and per driver.
-Urban areas on the other hand have the highest total faires and the lowest average fares per ride adn per driver.
+Urban areas on the other hand have the highest total faires and the lowest average fares per ride and per driver.

 ![image_name](https://github.com/DimitriGianna/PyBer_Analysis/blob/main/Analysis/Ride_Summary.png?raw=true)